Violent anti- Trump protests erupted in the Philippines ahead of the US leader's arrival tomorrow.

 Their meeting at the Asia Pacific Economic Cooperation (APEC) summit in Vietnam on Saturday was 'short but was warm and cordial,' said Duterte's spokesman, Harry Roque.

+Donald Trump (back right) met Philippines President Rodrigo Duterte (back left) for the first time as violent protests erupted on the streets of Manila ahead of his arrival tomorrow.
 'The leaders were also pleased to meet each other in person,' he said.
 Trump told Duterte 'see you tomorrow.'

 Trumps head to Manila on Sunday for the Association of Southeast Asian Nations (ASEAN) summit on the last leg of his 12-day Asian trip.